Sometimes at the moment of a health crisis, you learn what’s truly important.

-Toni and I often talk about life changes, boundaries and priorities.
-The irony of facing death is that it forces you to a greater life and more meaningful living.
+Toni and I often talk about life changes, boundaries, and priorities.
+The irony of facing death is that it forces you to a more meaningful life.

-We actually do need to die in some respects to those things which promote death, and live more towards those things which promotes life.
-It’s like choosing between bacon, which I love, but it promotes death and beansprouts, which I hate, but promotes life.
-However, living a life on hospital food is certainly no fun either.
+We do need to die in some respects to those things which promote death and live more towards those things which promote life.
+It’s like choosing between bacon, which I love, but fosters death, and beansprouts, which I hate, but promotes life.
+However, living life on hospital food is certainly no fun either.
 So, we strive for a balance.
 And this is what my brush with death has taught me.

 Morty (The Angel of Death), played by Christopher Walken, tells Michael Newman, played by Adam Sandler, who’s fast-forwarding his way through life with an enchanted TV clicker, the following:

 “He’s always chasing the pot of gold, but when he gets there, at the end of the day, it’s just cornflakes.”

 Towards the end of the movie (WARNING SPOILER ALERT), Michael finally gets it and cries out, in the throughs of death:

 Michael Newman: [dying] “Family, family… FAMILY COMES FIRST.”